-Note: The above temperatures are air delivery temperatures and the temperature regimes are best suited to Fuerte, Hass and Ryan avocados.
+The above temperature regimes are best suited to Fuerte, Hass and Ryan avocados.

-Interestingly, this stepped down schedule of cooling was found to be unnecessary for Fuerte fruit grown in Kwazulu-Natal, where continuous storage at 5,5°C was found to be satisfactory in terms of external quality and internal physiological disorders (Donkin et al. 1995).
+Interestingly, this stepped down schedule of cooling was found to be unnecessary for Fuerte fruit grown in KwaZulu-Natal, where continuous storage at 5.5°C was found to be satisfactory in terms of external quality and internal physiological disorders (Donkin, et al. 1995).

-Various authors (Zauberman and Jobin-Decor, 1995; Jessup, 1991) have shown the potential of storing Hass fruits at temperatures as low as 2°C, however at 1°C severe chilling injury was found to occur (Vuthapanich and Hofman, 1997).
-The pre-conditioning of Hass fruit to induce tolerance to low temperatures (Woolf et al. 1995, 1996) is dealt with elsewhere in this conference.
+Various authors (Zauberman and Jobin-Decor, 1995; Jessup, 1991) have shown the potential of storing Hass fruits at temperatures as low as 2°C. However, at 1°C severe chilling injury was found to occur (Vuthapanich and Hofman, 1997).
+The pre-conditioning of Hass fruit to induce tolerance to low temperatures (Woolf et al. 1995, 1996) is not dealt with in this paper.